Coronary artery disease: Diagnosis

-The diagnosis of coronary disease underlying particular symptoms depends largely on the nature of the symptoms.
-The first investigation is an electrocardiogram (ECG/EKG), both for "stable" angina and acute coronary syndrome.
-An X-ray of the chest and blood tests may be performed.

 Stable angina

-Stable angina is the most common form of ischemic heart disease, and is associated with reduced quality of life and increased mortality.
-It is caused by epicardial coronary stenosis which results in reduced blood flow and oxygen supply to the myocardium.
+Stable angina is the most common manifestation of ischemic heart disease, and is associated with reduced quality of life and increased mortality.
+It is caused by epicardial coronary stenosis, which results in reduced blood flow and oxygen supply to the myocardium.

-Stable angina is characterized as short-term chest pain during physical exertion caused by an imbalance between myocardial oxygen supply and metabolic oxygen demand.
+Stable angina is short-term chest pain during physical exertion caused by an imbalance between myocardial oxygen supply and metabolic oxygen demand.
 Various forms of cardiac stress tests may be used to induce both symptoms and detect changes by way of electrocardiography (using an ECG), echocardiography (using ultrasound of the heart) or scintigraphy (using uptake of radionuclide by the heart muscle).
 If part of the heart seems to receive an insufficient blood supply, coronary angiography may be used to identify stenosis of the coronary arteries and suitability for angioplasty or bypass surgery.

-In minor to moderate cases, nitroglycerine may be used to alleviate acute symptoms of stable angina or may be used immediately prior to exertion to prevent the onset of angina.
+In minor to moderate cases, nitroglycerine may be used to alleviate acute symptoms of stable angina or may be used immediately before exertion to prevent the onset of angina.
 Sublingual nitroglycerine is most commonly used to provide rapid relief for acute angina attacks and as a complement to anti-anginal treatments in patients with refractory and recurrent angina.
 When nitroglycerine enters the bloodstream, it forms free radical nitric oxide, or NO, which activates guanylate cyclase and in turn stimulates the release of cyclic GMP.
-This molecular signaling stimulates smooth muscle relaxation, ultimately resulting in vasodilation and consequently improved blood flow to regions of the heart affected by atherosclerotic plaque.
+This molecular signaling stimulates smooth muscle relaxation, resulting in vasodilation and consequently improved blood flow to heart regions affected by atherosclerotic plaque.

 Stable coronary artery disease (SCAD) is also often called stable ischemic heart disease (SIHD).
 A 2015 monograph explains that "Regardless of the nomenclature, stable angina is the chief manifestation of SIHD or SCAD."
 There are U.S. and European clinical practice guidelines for SIHD/SCAD.
+In patients with non-severe asymptomatic aortic valve stenosis and no overt coronary artery disease, the increased troponin T (above 14 pg/mL) was found associated with an increased 5-year event rate of ischemic cardiac events (myocardial infarction, percutaneous coronary intervention, or coronary artery bypass surgery).